aleexcif/Codecademy/README.md

-# Codecademy
+# Learning
-A list of projects I've made in the Codecademy courses
+A list of projects I've made for learning purposes.